cyberark/cyberark-conjur-cli/guidelines/python-cli-ux-guidelines.md

 5. Provide helpful and **readable** **errors** (we currently show exception and line code).
 A typical error message would be: `ERROR: Command failed.
 No such file or directory: ‘/Users/sharonr/.conjurrc’` (need to consider of we need to show an error log number).

 6. When a command is executed with **missing** **parts** (subcommand, argument), unfamiliar syntax and so on, show the relevant error along with the command's help below that.
-A list of various error scenarios is provided on a separate file.
+Note: a list of various error scenarios is provided on a separate file.
    Example of an unknown command:
    `Error: Unknown command 'test'`
    The CLI help screen will be displayed below the error.